 What is happening?

-We will be carrying out work to reduce congestion and improve the flow of traffic at the M3 Junction 6 Black Dam Roundabout.
+We are carrying out work to reduce congestion and improve the flow of traffic at the M3 junction 6 Black Dam roundabout.
 This will include:

 - widening on the eastern side of the gyratory to provide four lanes

 - widening on the north-eastern section of the gyratory to provide five lanes